 Students are not billed until they are actually registered.
-After registration is confirmed, the beginning of the billing cycle starts in mid-June or early July for fall semester students; first day of November for spring semester students; and first day of April for summer students.
+After registration is confirmed, the beginning of the billing cycle starts in mid-June or early July for fall semester students; early-November for spring semester students; and mid-April for summer students.
 Continuous billing statements are sent on or before the fifteenth of the month for active students with a prearranged payment plan.

 - 2. When is the tuition due date?

 - The fall semester due date is August 1